josemotta/IoT.Starter.Pi.Lumi/README.md

 #### lirc-compose.yml

-The io.swagger service was the only change at the new `lirc-compose.yml`, where a volume is created at `/var/run/lirc` insuring the proper communication between containers running `irsend` commands and Lirc output socket installed at RPI host.
+The io.swagger service was the only change at the new `lirc-compose.yml`.
+A docker volume is created at `/var/run/lirc` insuring the proper communication between containers running `irsend` commands and Lirc output socket installed at RPI host.

 	services:
 	  io.swagger: